-These sensors, along with traditional digital systems, are producing unfathomable amounts of data: an estimated 4 zetabytes or 4 billion terabytes were stored in databases around the world in 2013, a number expected to increase to 100 zetabytes by 2022.
+These sensors, along with traditional digital systems, are producing unfathomable amounts of data: an estimated 4 zettabytes or 4 billion terabytes were stored in databases around the world in 2013, a number expected to increase to 175 zettabytes by 2025.
 In context, that data content would be the size of twice the number of conversations of any kind that humans have ever had as a species.

 Check out the video for more of Dr. Bray’s ideas for IoT and data management.